djey47/MMM-LKY-TIC/README.md

 Per current day/month/year and total:

 - Supplied energy is detailed according to the chosen fare option (provided by Teleinfo data: ``BASE``, ``HC``, ``EJP``)
 - Estimated costs are computed in respect to current fare option and configured fare details (see configuration section below).
-Please note they don't include subscription and extra furniture costs.
+Please note they now include subscription and extra furniture costs.

 ### Exports local data to Opensearch index